Skip to content

 Optimisation Strategy

-Rather than store the entire text of every PDF in the search index (which would be slow and bloated), we take the following approach:
+Rather than store the entire text of every PDF in the search index (slower and rapidly bloated), we're exploring approaches based around:

 1. Extract Text from PDFs

-2. Using pdfplumber, each document’s text is extracted and cleaned
+2. Using pdfplumber, each document’s text extracted and cleaned

 3. Unicode characters like curly quotes, dashes, ellipses are normalised for consistency